 11. It’s not just about how hard you study but about how “smart” you study.

 Find out what format the test will be in.
 People with dyslexia tend to think that they have to know EVERYTHING about a subject in order to do well on a test.
 This can be overwhelming, which is why many students with dyslexia tend to give up and “check-out” before a test.
 Depending on if it’s open-ended or multiple-choice should indicate the level of mastery needed for a particular test.

 12. If you don’t know the answer during a test, use logic to figure it out.

 Students with dyslexia rely heavily on memorization, especially during tests.
 Relax.
 If you come to a question you don’t particularly remember reading about, use logic to answer the question.
 We all know people who score very well on tests and hardly have to study.
 They can get away with it because they’ve learned to rely on logic and we can too.

 What Teachers Should Know

 Students with dyslexia generally need more time to practice and digest new skills than other students.
 Growing up, I had to figure out what to study and what drills to do on my own.
 It would have been so much easier if my teachers would have given me optional drills I could do at home.
-What’s great about Reading Horizons is that there are practice tests built into the

 Teachers should also treat dyslexic students with a fair amount of patience.
 Instead of being frustrated with them for their disorganization and poor time management, show them ways to improve.
 Give them systems they can follow so they can be successful at completing tasks and assignments.